Calisthenics training app · iOS

 Then your planche.

 Every skill is a Skill Focus Split — five days that rotate skill work, opposite-pattern balance, mobility, legs, and pure skill rehearsal.
 Pick the one you're chasing, set it as your focus, and the rest of the app biases toward it.
+Brand new to calisthenics?
+The Foundations card below is your starting point.

 Muscle-Up